Last Updated on January 9, 2024 by Chuck Wilson

 Start with the back of the cab first (the part behind your legs when you’re driving) because this is normally the largest flat spot on the vehicle.
 This is usually the easiest place to cover and will allow you to get used to the feel of stretching the vinyl.
 Mark the middle with a small piece of masking tape.

 If you are using a bulk roll of vinyl, measure the area to be covered and cut it larger than the size you need.
 TIP: Always cut about 20% more material than you think you’ll need – any excess is easy to trim once the film has been applied.
+It is better to have a bit too much vinyl than too little to finish the job.

 Test position the vinyl and use the masking tape to make an alignment mark to match up with the mark on the body.
 Once you are satisfied with the position, tear a strip of paper from the middle of the panel paper backing.
 Use this exposed part of the vinyl to make the initial attachment to the surface once you have lined up with the pencil mark. the adhesive won’t stick until you apply pressure, so here’s your chance to get it in exactly the right place.